 MC Cabling, wiring and device boxes that are going into hollow walls are all prepared in prefab as well.

 Due to our advanced prefabrication capabilities and experience, John Mills Electric is much more qualified than other contractor firms.

 "At John Mills Electric we are always looking for better ways to do things.
-Prefabrication is an evolution in our industry, and we have adapted and embraced prefab at our company," said Lindsay Mills, president of John Mills Electric.
-"The prefab methodology and process has helped us to keep a more constant workforce by minimizing surges and fall-offs, and has also helped us to remain competitive.
+Prefabrication is an evolution in our industry, and we have adapted and embraced prefab at our company," said George Denmark, president of John Mills Electric.
+"The prefab methodology and process has helped us keep a more constant workforce by minimizing surges and fall-offs, and has also helped us remain competitive.
 Also, the on-site electrical work that used to take us days, now takes hours."